EMAIL-lab-2025/INFI_hand/README.md

 - **`scripts/`**
   Adapted from the official [ORCA Hand repository](https://github.com/orcahand).
   Only minimal modifications were made to function calls.
-Please refer to the official repository for the original versions.
+See the official repository for the original versions.

 - **`modified CAD/`**
   Contains our adapted CAD files for Feetech servos.